kmatsuyo/kmatsuyo.github.io/_pages/about.md

 My PhD thesis will work towards addressing the following questions:
 1. How do surface wave-current interactions at submesoscale features affect ocean-atmosphere mass, heat, and momentum fluxes?
-2. How can surface wave-induced modulation of air-sea fluxes at submesoscale fronts be quantified?
+2. How can surface wave-induced modulations of air-sea fluxes at submesoscale fronts be quantified?
-3. What role does surface wave-induced drifts play in the evolution of submesoscale fronts?
+3. What role do surface wave-induced drifts play in the evolution of submesoscale fronts?

 I am motivated to expand conversations about the ocean beyond institutional settings and make ocean education more accessible.
 The ocean affects the climate, and therefore affects every community.